Blow-up lemmas for sparse graphs: Partition universality

-After these preparations we can complete the proof. \begin{proof}[Proof of Theorem~\ref{thm:rpartuniv}] We apply Lemma~\ref{lem:degen} with input $\Delta$, with $\DeltaRp=8\Delta$, $D=2d$ (except when $d=1$ when we set $D=2$), $\alpha=\tfrac{1}{2}$, $\zeta=1$, density $\tfrac1{2d}$, and $\kappa=1$.
+We now prove that $G(n,p)$ is a.a.s.\ $r$-partition universal for $\cH(n,d,\Delta)$ provided $p\ge C\big(\tfrac{\log n}{n}\big)^{1/(2d)}$, which improves on the result of Kohayakawa, R\"odl, Schacht and Szemer\'edi~\cite{ChvRand} for graphs with $d\le\Delta/2$.
+A proof of the result of~\cite{ChvRand} can be obtained along very similar lines. \begin{proof}[Proof of Theorem~\ref{thm:rpartuniv}] We apply Lemma~\ref{lem:degen} with input $\Delta$, with $\DeltaRp=0$, $D=2d$, $\alpha=\tfrac{1}{2}$, $\zeta=1$, density $\tfrac1{2d}$, and $\kappa=1$.
 Lemma~\ref{lem:degen} returns $\eps>0$, which we suppose is small enough for the application of Tur\'an's Theorem below.
 We let $r_1$ be large enough for the $k$-coloured sparse regularity lemma with input $\eps$ and also for the applications of Tur\'an's and Ramsey's Theorem below, and obtain $C\ge r_1$ from Lemma~\ref{lem:degen}.
-Give $p$, we generate $\Gamma=G(Cn,p)$, suppose it satisfies the good event of Lemma~\ref{lem:degen} and take any $k$-colouring of its edges.
-We apply the sparse regularity lemma for coloured graphs to this coloured graph.
-We obtain a coloured reduced graph with at most $\eps$-fraction of pairs not forming edges, in which we find a $4^{\Delta+1}$-vertex clique where all edges are present by Tur\'an's Theorem, and in that a monochromatic $(\Delta+1)$-vertex clique by Ramsey's Theorem.
+Given $p$, we generate $\Gamma=G(Cn,p)$, suppose it satisfies the good event of Lemma~\ref{lem:degen} and take any $k$-colouring of its edges.
+We apply the sparse regularity lemma for coloured graphs, Lemma~\ref{lem:sparse_colour_RL}, to this coloured graph.
+We obtain a coloured reduced graph with at most an $\eps$-fraction of pairs not forming edges, in which we find a $4^{\Delta+1}$-vertex clique by Tur\'an's Theorem, and in that a monochromatic $(\Delta+1)$-vertex clique by Ramsey's Theorem.
 Thus we have $\Delta+1$ equal-sized clusters $V_1,\ldots,V_{\Delta+1}$, each of size at least $n$, such that there is a colour $c$ in which each pair of clusters is $(\eps,\tfrac{1}{2r},p)$-regular.
-Let $G$ be the graph of colour $c$ edges, let $R=K_{\Delta+1}$ and $R'$ be the empty graph.
+Let $G$ be the subgraph of $\Gamma[V_1,\dots,V_{\Delta+1}]$ containing all edges of colour $c$, let $R=K_{\Delta+1}$ and $R'$ be the empty graph.

-Given $H\in\cH(n,\Delta)$, by Theorem~\ref{thm:HajSze} we can find an equipartition of $V(H)$ into $\Delta+1$ independent sets.
-We `pad' each set by adding isolated vertices to obtain a size-compatible $R$-partition $X_1,\ldots,X_{\Delta+1}$, and designate the isolated vertices as potential buffer vertices which come last in the degeneracy order $\tau$ of $H$.
+Given $H\in\cH(n,\Delta)$, by Theorem~\ref{thm:HajSze} we can find an equipartition of $V(H)$ into $\Delta+1$ independent sets, each of size at most $\lceil n/(\Delta+1)\rceil<n/2$.
+We `pad' each set by adding at least $n/2$ isolated vertices to obtain a size-compatible $R$-partition $X_1,\ldots,X_{\Delta+1}$, and designate the isolated vertices as potential buffer vertices which come last in the degeneracy order $\tau$ of $H$.
 Then the result follows by Lemma~\ref{lem:degen}, with $\tau$ being a $(D,p,\eps n/r)$-bounded order on $V(H)$. \end{proof}

 \begin{proof}[Sketch proof of Theorem~\ref{thm:rpartunivdegen}] The same approach as for Theorem~\ref{thm:rpartuniv} works, replacing Lemma~\ref{lem:degen} with Lemma~\ref{lem:psr_main}.
 It is easy to check that the upper-uniformity condition of Lemma~\ref{lem:sparse_colour_RL} is satisfied for $\Gamma$ with the bijumbledness condition of the theorem. \end{proof}